New physics searches with heavy-ion collisions at the LHC: Hard scattering processes

-Second, absence of pileup allows to operate the detectors with minimal (zero bias) triggers.
-This is, e.g., an advantage in scenarios in which LLPs lead to low-$p_T$ final states.
-In~\cite{Drewes:2018xma} it has been shown that this can make searches for typical LLP signatures such as from heavy neutrinos, competitive in HI collisions.
-Heavy $\nu$'s with masses of a few GeV could simultaneously explain the masses of the SM neutrinos and the baryon asymmetry of the universe~\cite{Asaka:2005pn}.
-For masses below \unit[5]{GeV}, they are primarily produced in the decay of $B$-hadrons along with a charged lepton, but the lepton $p_T$ is too small to be recorded by conventional $pp$ triggers, making more than \unit[99]{\%} of the events unobservable.
-As a result, the observable number of events per running time in PbPb with low-$p_T$ triggers is comparable to that in $pp$ collisions with conventional triggers.
-If lighter nuclei are used, allowing for higher luminosities (Table~\ref{tab:species1}), then HI collisions can even yield a larger number of observable LLP events than $pp$ (Fig.~\ref{fig:M_LLP_limits}, right)~\cite{Drewes:2018xma}.
+In Refs.~\cite{Drewes:2018xma,Drewes:2019vjy}, it has been shown for the specific example of heavy neutrinos that the zero-bias triggers alone can make searches for typical LLP signatures competitive in HI collisions.
+Such heavy-$\nu$ could simultaneously explain the masses of the SM neutrinos and the baryon asymmetry of the universe~\cite{Asaka:2005pn}.
+For masses below \unit[5]{GeV}, heavy neutrinos are primarily produced in the decay of $B$-hadrons along with a charged lepton, but the lepton $p_T$ is too small to be recorded by conventional $pp$ triggers, making more than \unit[99]{\%} of the events unobservable.
+As a result, the observable number of events per running time in PbPb with low-$p_T$ triggers is comparable to that in $pp$ collisions with conventional triggers: \unit[5]{${\rm nb}^{-1}$} of lead collisions could improve the current limits by more than one order of magnitude in comparison to current bounds.
+For a small range of masses over \unit[4]{GeV} the improvement would even be of two orders of magnitude.
+If lighter nuclei are used, allowing for higher luminosities (Table~\ref{tab:species1}), then HI collisions can yield a larger number of observable LLP events per unit of running time than $pp$ (Fig.~\ref{fig:M_LLP_limits}, right)~\cite{Drewes:2018xma}.

+We should emphasise that we refer to the heavy neutrino example here because it is the only case that has been studied in detail so far.
+It is a very conservative example because it only takes advantage of one of the three factors mentioned above, namely the lower $p_T$ triggers.
+In models that predict an event topology that suffers from backgrounds due to pileup, or LLPs that can be produced through one of the new mechanisms mentioned above (such as ALPs) heavy-ion data will have an even bigger impact.